SimonCropp/Argon/docs/Performance.md

 });

-// GOOD - reuse the contract resolver from a shared location var json2 = JsonConvert.SerializeObject(person, new JsonSerializerSettings {
+// GOOD - reuse the contract resolver from a shared location JsonConvert.SerializeObject(person, new JsonSerializerSettings {
     Formatting = Formatting.Indented,
     ContractResolver = AppSettings.SnakeCaseContractResolver
 });

-// GOOD - an internal contract resolver is used var json3 = JsonConvert.SerializeObject(person, new JsonSerializerSettings
+// GOOD - an internal contract resolver is used JsonConvert.SerializeObject(person, new JsonSerializerSettings {
-{
     Formatting = Formatting.Indented
 });